broadinstitute/dig-dug-portal/src/components/criterion/README.md

 These Vue components, here called Criterion components, are used for search, selecting and filtering for data based on... criterion.

+Filters are Criterion components, of a specific kind.
+They're used mainly to build filter functions for a given field and predicate when children for `<criterion-function-group>` but can also be used for populating a list of Criterion when placed inside of a `<criterion-list-group>`.

+Importantly, the `template/<Criterion/Filter>-*-Template` components are not meant to be used inside of a page.
+Rather, they are extended by wrapping them inside of other components.
+See the existing components in `group`, or the `Filter*.vue` files, for examples. `Filter*.vue` components are meant to be used inside of `Criterion*Group.vue` components; nowhere else.

 A piece of Criterion is an object that looks like this:
 ```js
 {